Splash Pads and Play Areas:

 Free Activities/ Interactive Games

 - Animal Kingdom: Wilderness Explorers.
 Pick up a free field guide, and complete challenges around the park.
 Earn a badge (sticker) with each completed task.
-Geared toward older (above toddler age)
+Geared toward older children (above toddler age).

-- Magic Kingdom: Sorcerers of the Magic Kingdom and A Pirates Adventure.
-Both are free interactive games that lead you on challenges throughout the park.
+- Magic Kingdom: Sorcerers of the Magic Kingdom, a free interactive game that leads you on challenges throughout the

 - Hidden Mickey searching.
 This is an 'unofficial game' you can play by yourselves.
 There are hidden Mickey's everywhere- and some other hidden characters as well.
 Have fun searching for these fun details!